AliceWreath/fire_red_tracker_project/README.md

 ./aggregator player1-ip:7878 player2-ip:7879
 ```

-Each player can also run a local `--client` instance alongside the server if they want their own GUI view in addition to the shared aggregator.
+Each player can also run a local `client` instance alongside the server if they want their own GUI view in addition to the shared aggregator.

 ---